mwmdev/py-starter/README.md

 A simple starter template for a python project.

-Installs python, pip, virtualenv, nodejs, npm and task-master-ai.
+Installs python, pip, virtualenv, nodejs, npm, claude-code and task-master-ai.